 You’ll also begin preparing a local Area Assessment of your neighborhood and surrounding area, and identify very specific ways of gathering real-world intelligence on local threats during an emergency or disaster scenario.

-The instructor(s) of this course do a very good job of meeting these objectives for students.
+The instructor(s) of this course are experienced intelligence professionals and former special operations soldiers, and we provide an excellent course for our students.
 And we make a commitment to your continued education about intelligence by providing follow up training and educational information.
 Here are some unsolicited course reviews from students.

 “This course was worth traveling 2,000 miles and the $1,500 I invested to take it.
 I am now better prepared for today and for the future, to be of service to my family, friends and neighbors because I see the world through ‘A New Pair of Glasses.’
 Don’t miss the opportunity, your life may depend on it.”- Ray, 2016